utshomax/postman-docs/src/pages/docs/postman-flows/concepts/adding-authentication.md

 ### Using an API key

-In this example, the API key isn't particularly important to keep secure, so it can be pasted directly in the `api key` value in the **Send Request** block.
-Generally, it's a good idea to store the key securely as a secret value in a Postman [Environment](/docs/sending-requests/managing-environments/) which can then be selected in the **Send Request** block.
+For this example, you don't need to secure the API key, so it can be pasted directly in the `api key` value in the **Send Request** block.
+Generally, it's a good idea to store the key securely as a secret value in a Postman [Environment](/docs/sending-requests/managing-environments/) which you can then select in the **Send Request** block.

 <img src="https://assets.postman.com/postman-labs-docs/concepts/using-api-key.gif" alt="Using an API key" fetchpriority="low" loading="lazy" />